benpolinsky/bp_custom_fields/README.md

 # !-- in development, not suitable for anything yet -- !
 -- reordering (creation form)
+-- automatically create label as you type in name
--- validations, both when a user makes a field required, and what should be required for different field types - custom validator time.
+-- deeper validations, both when a user makes a field required, and what should be required for different field types - custom validator time.
   - Repeaters, min and max
   - Flex content min and max?
 -- Tabs + Repeaters:  figure out what to include (more tabs, repeaters, flex... etc)